PhD Admission Recommendations

-Statement of Purpose: Must include areas of interest in top corner
+Must include areas of interest in the top corner

 Some suggested topics for your personal statement are:

-GRE scores: GRE score is not required for applicants who apply for Fall 2022 PhD admission.
+A GRE score is not required for applicants who apply for Fall 2024 PhD

-Three Letters of Recommendation: If you apply online, we encourage you to submit your letters electronically.
-(Note: At least TWO of your letters should be from faculty).
+If you apply online, we encourage you to submit your letters electronically.
+At least TWO of your letters should be from faculty.

 There is a $90.00 application fee for international applicants.

 While very limited, in certain circumstances, International applicants may be eligible for an application fee waiver administered by the Rackham Graduate School.
-For information about eligibility criteria and instructions for various fee waiver programs, please see https://rackham.umich.edu/admissions/applying/application-fee-and-waivers/.
+For information about eligibility criteria and instructions for various fee waiver programs, visit this page.

 The Graduate Admission Committee is working very hard to finish reviewing your application.
 Once an admission decision has been made by the committee, we will notify you by e-mail.
 Thank you for your patience.

 Admission to the PhD program does not require a Master’s degree.
 Qualified students who hold a bachelor’s degree in engineering, science or mathematics may apply directly to the PhD program.

 Most of our classes require and assume that the students are knowledgeable in one or more of the following subjects: linear algebra, calculus-based probability, calculus-based statistics, and computer programming.
 If you are admitted to the Master’s or PhD programs, the department will provide a list of descriptions of University of Michigan courses frequently used to satisfy these prerequisites to help you ascertain your knowledge of the above topics, and, if needed, attain the necessary background.
 We will provide an opportunity to review the highlights of these subjects together with your fellow entering students before the fall semester begins.
 We will also recommend classes at the University of Michigan if you prefer to take them during your graduate studies.